 It also doesn’t make too much sense to wear thigh high stockings vs pantyhose when no one will see your thighs under a skirt or dress anyways.
 However authentic you decide, here are some places to look for 1940s style seamed stockings:

 - Retro Seamed stockings – My collection of online sources selling vintage style seamed stockings.
 I do not recommend black seamed stockings or fancy heel and seam designs- those were not worn until the very late 1940s and were seen more so in the 1950s.
 Instead, choose a nude skin tone with a nude or tan backseam.

 - What Katie Did (UK) and Secrets in Lace (USA) – Both have mostly ’50s style stockings with black backseams.
 They sometimes have nude back seams in a range of skintones.

 - Amazon has a handful of cheap stockings and tights.
 The Berkshire tonal tights with nude backseam are a best seller.
 While tights or pantyhose were not worn in the 1940s, they certainly make life easier today.

 - Wolford Velvet tights – Nice and cozy for winter warmth, but don’t have back seams.
+All black.

 Know of other sources?
 I am always on the lookout.
 Tell me where you find 1940s style nude seamed stockings in the comments.